pj2111/pytorch_hardway/README.md

 # pytorch_hardway
-Contains data, scripts and Jupyter notebooks from the training
+Contains data, scripts and Jupyter notebooks from the pytorch training Also contains the code exploration from the Data Science from Scratch Book.